d2l-ai/d2l-en/chapter_optimization/optimization-intro.md

 ### Vanishing Gradients

 Probably the most insidious problem to encounter is the vanishing gradient.
-Recall our commonly-used activation functions and their derivatives in :numref:`subsec:activation-functions`.
+Recall our commonly-used activation functions and their derivatives in :numref:`subsec_activation-functions`.
 For instance, assume that we want to minimize the function $f(x) = \tanh(x)$ and we happen to get started at $x = 4$.
 As we can see, the gradient of $f$ is close to nil.
 More specifically, $f'(x) = 1 - \tanh^2(x)$ and thus $f'(4) = 0.0013$.
 Consequently, optimization will get stuck for a long time before we make progress.
 This turns out to be one of the reasons that training deep learning models was quite tricky prior to the introduction of the ReLU activation function.